defencedigital/moduk-service-manual/src/get-in-touch/index.md

 ## Suggest content

-If you have content that could go in the manual or updates to existing content, check [how to add or update content](/add-or-update-content/).
+If you have content that could go in the manual or updates to existing content, check [suggest content](/suggest-content/).